TheVulpes/TheVulpes/README.md

 # Vulpes
-Vulpes is C++ STL Library for Metal Programming on GPUs for iOS and OS X.
+Vulpes is C++ STL library for Metal Programming on iOS and Mac OS X GPUs